GRAAL-Research/deepparse/docs/source/index.rst

 			- 99.83

-We have also made a zero-shot evaluation of our models using 41 other countries; the results are shown in the next table.
+We have also made a zero-shot evaluation of our models using data from 41 other countries; the results are shown in the next table.

 .. list-table::
 		:header-rows: 1